ECS153/final-project-hacker-5/milestone2.md

 ### Individual Notes:

 #### Abdullah:
+I will be working on sniffing and spoofing attacks for this week

 #### Aziz:
 I'm working on setting up the bruteforce attacks among devices and examining how to detect network traffic.
 Once traffic detection is done then spoofing would be the next step.